MauritsMolberg/OscilloWatch/README.md

 from OscilloWatch.OWSettings import OWSettings from OscilloWatch.SignalSnapshotAnalysis import SignalSnapshotAnalysis

-# input_signal contains the signal that will be analyzed
+# input_signal is a list or array with the signal that will be analyzed.

 settings = OWSettings(
     segment_length_time=10,
     extension_padding_time_start=10,
     extension_padding_time_end=2,
-    minimum_frequency=0.1
+    minimum_frequency=0.1,
     minimum_amplitude=1e-4
 )